Johnny Downs

-John Morey Downs (October 10, 1913 – June 6, 1994) was an American child actor, singer, and dancer.
-He began his career as a child actor, most notably playing Johnny in the Our Gang short series from 1923 to 1926.
-He remained active in films, television, and theatre up through the early 1960s.
+John Morey Downs (October 10, 1913 – June 6, 1994) was an American actor, singer and dancer.
+He began his career as a child actor, most notably as Johnny in the Our Gang short comedy film series from 1923 to 1926.
+He remained active in films, television and theatre through the early 1960s.

 Early life

-Downs was born in New York City on October 10, 1913.
+Downs was born in New York City.
 His father was Lt.
-Morey Downs, a naval aviator with the U.S. Navy.
-When he was 8 years old the family moved to San Diego due to his father's transfer.
+Morey Downs, an aviator with the U.S. Navy.
+When he was eight, the family moved to San Diego due to his father's transfer.
 Johnny's mother took him to Hollywood for an audition with the Hal Roach Studios.
-He appeared in a silent film, then was cast as Johnny in the Our Gang series.
-He was a regular in the series from 1923 until 1927, appearing in 24 episodes.
+He appeared in a silent film; then was cast as Johnny in the Our Gang series, where he was a regular from 1923 until 1927 and appeared in 24 episodes.

 Adult career

-Outgrowing the Our Gang series at the age of 14, he and fellow Our Gang alumnus Mary Kornman performed on college campuses and the vaudeville circuit, where he polished his singing and dancing skills.
+Outgrowing the Our Gang series at the age of 14, Downs and fellow Our Gang alumni Mary Kornman and Scooter Lowry performed vaudeville acts.